-- 1. BGP implementations should allow an AS to control announcements of BGP-learned routes into OSPF.
+- 1. BGP implementations SHOULD allow an AS to control announcements of BGP-learned routes into OSPF.

-Implementations should support such control with the granularity of a single network.
-Implementations should also support such control with the granularity of an autonomous system, where the autonomous system may be either the autonomous system that originated the route or the autonomous system that advertised the route to the local system (adjacent autonomous system). - o By default, no routes must be imported from BGP into OSPF.
+Implementations SHOULD support such control with the granularity of a single network.
+Implementations SHOULD also support such control with the granularity of an autonomous system, where the autonomous system may be either the autonomous system that originated the route or the autonomous system that advertised the route to the local system (adjacent autonomous system). - o The default MUST be to export no routes from BGP into OSPF.
 Administrators must configure every route they wish to import.

-A mechanism may allow an administrator to configure an ASBR to import all the BGP routes into the OSPF routing domain.
+A configuration parameter MAY allow an administrator to configure an ASBR to import all the BGP routes into the OSPF routing domain.

-- 2. The administrator must be able to configure the OSPF cost and the OSPF metric type of every route imported into OSPF. - o The OSPF cost must default to 1; the OSPF metric type must default to type 2. - 3.
-Routes learned via IBGP must not be imported into OSPF. - 4.
-The ASBR must never generate a default route into the OSPF routing domain unless explicitly configured to do so.
+- 2. The administrator MUST be able to configure the OSPF cost and the OSPF metric type of every route imported into OSPF. - o The OSPF cost MUST default to 1; the OSPF metric type MUST default to type 2.

+- 3. Routes learned via BGP from peers within the same AS MUST not be imported into OSPF. - 4.
+The ASBR MUST never generate a default route into the OSPF routing domain unless explicitly configured to do so.

-A possible criterion for generating default into an IGP is to allow the administrator to specify a set of (network route, AS_PATH, default route cost, default route type) tuples.
-If the ASBR learns of the network route for an element of the set, with the corresponding AS_PATH, then it generates a default route into the OSPF routing domain, with cost "default route cost" and type, "default route type".
+A possible criterion for generating default into an IGP is to allow the administrator to specify a set of (network route, AS\PATH, default route cost, default route type) tuples.
+If the ASBR learns of the network route for an element of the set, with the corresponding AS\PATH, then it generates a default route into the OSPF routing domain, with cost "default route cost" and type, "default route type".
 The lowest cost default route will then be injected into the OSPF routing domain.